tjmullicani/bits-and-bytes/_posts/2019-06-25-pi-world-record-attempt-details.md

     * These drives are used in lieu of memory to provide y-cruncher the resources required to calculate 50 trillion digits of Pi (mounted on the DL580 as /drives/1 - /drives/48).
 I originally used HP StorageWorks D2600 disk shelves, but I didn't realize they limited the SATA speed to 3Gb/s.
 I upgraded to the D3600 disk shelves which support 6Gb/s SATA beginning in June of 2019.
     * (12) HGST Ultrastar He8 HUH728060ALE600 6TB 7.2K 128MB SATA 6Gb 3.5"
 3. Dell PowerEdge R720xd
-    * This server serves two primary purposes.
+    * This server (Windows Server 2016) serves two primary purposes.
 First, it runs VEEAM and is connected to a HP tape library.
 A VEEAM job exists which is run manually monthly to backup the data from the 48 drives.
 Second, it has additional storage which will store the final compressed output that y-cruncher will generate.
     * (2) Intel Xeon E5-2670 8C/16T CPU
     * 128GB DDR3 ECC RAM
     * (2) 2.5" 600GB SAS 10K hard drives (RAID 1)